 And this makes 1 Corinthians 1:1 an intriguing verse.
 "Paul called to be an apostle... and Sosthenes our brother."
-It would seem that after getting beat up by the pagans in Corinth, Sosthenes put his faith in Jesus.
-It must've took a beating to convince him to follow Jesus.
+Apparently, after getting beat up by the pagans in Corinth, Sosthenes put his faith in Jesus.

+It took a beating to convince him to follow Christ.

 Which is what it takes for a lot of stubborn people.

-Maybe not a physical whipping, but people have to get beat up financially, or vocationally, or relationally before they're humbled and realize how much they need Jesus.
-It takes a bruise before they're willing to follow.
+Maybe not a physical beating, but you have to get beat up financially, or vocationally, or relationally before you're humbled and realize how much you need Jesus.
+It takes a bruise or two before you're willing to follow.

 Perhaps, Sosthenes was converted after his beating, when Paul and Crispus came to minister to him.
-He had wanted them whipped; instead they're now loving and forgiving him, washing and bandaging his wounds.

-Love melted Sosthenes' hard heart.
-The synagogue had a hard time keeping a rabbi - they all get saved.
+He had wanted them beaten - instead they're now loving him - and forgiving, and washing, and bandaging his wounds.
+It's no doubt love is what melted Sosthenes' hard heart.
+This was cool - the synagogue can't keep a rabbi because they're all getting saved.